vuejs/docs/src/guide/essentials/reactivity-fundamentals.md

 ### Ref Unwrapping in Templates \*\*

-When refs are exposed to templates and accessed on the render context, they are automatically "unwrapped" so there is no need to use `.value`.
+When refs are accessed as top-level properties in the template, they are automatically "unwrapped" so there is no need to use `.value`.
 Here's the previous counter example, using `ref()` instead:

 ```vue{13}
 <script setup>